Cassine Station Condominium

 Seagrove Beach, Florida

-Located on a corner site along a busy beachfront highway, this condominium building projects a hip image that invites visitors to its retail shops and welcomes guests and owners to its living units.
-A prominent stair tower, located along the south alongside the highway, has been pulled away and rotated to address the geometry of the street.
-At the top of the stair is a martini deck, providing a space for the homeowners to gather under the trellis to enjoy the spectacular sunsets along the Gulf Coast.
+Located on a corner site along a busy beachfront highway, this condominium building projects a contemporary image that invites visitors to its retail shops and welcomes guests and owners to their home.
+A prominent stair tower has been pulled away and rotated to address the geometry of the street.
+At the top of the stair is a martini deck, providing a space for the homeowners and guests to gather under the trellis to enjoy the spectacular sunsets.

 Honor Award for New Work

 AIA Florida Northwest, 2010

 Silver Award for Excellence in Architecture, Unbuilt Project

 AIA Florida Northwest, 2003